kit0o/RestAPI_and_Client/README.md

 # RestAPI_and_Client
-This project includes small RestAPIand its client.
+This project includes small RestAPI and its client.